bcoin-org/bcoin-org.github.io/guides-markdown/wallets.md

 Wallets in bcoin are partitioned into accounts.
 When you first create a wallet, a "default" account is created automatically along with it.
 Accounts can be used to track and manage separate sets of keys all within a single wallet.
 For example, a business can use accounts to generate distinct addresses for depositors or to segregate customer funds internally.

 Bcoin implements [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) as a method of generating unlimited accounts deterministically.
-This adds additional dimensions to the heirarchy described above, meaning the same seed that can recover all your keys can also recover all your addresses.
+This adds additional dimensions to the hierarchy described above, meaning the same seed that can recover all your keys can also recover all your addresses.

 Each account also comes with its own "extended public key," a piece of data that can be used to generate all public keys for that account in a deterministic fashion.
 Remember that public keys can be used for receiving bitcoins, but not for spending.
 This means, for instance, that a business can create limitless deposit addresses for any number of its users without having to touch its critical private keys or seed.